BusinessFlare® was created in 2012, in response to the need for smaller cities with limited resources to compete for economic development.

 Economic Development and Market Research

 Mr. Tiller’s passion for analytics and community/economic development stems from his education background at Florida Atlantic University where he completed a Bachelor of Arts in finance.
-Upon completion of undergraduate graduate coursework, Mr. Tiller began working as a research and market analyst for the Pompano Beach, FL based Economic Development consulting firm Redevelopment Management Associates (RMA).
-During his time with RMA, Mr. Tiller expanded his role to become an Economic Development Project Manager and furthered his education by achieving a Master’s degree in Business Administration (MBA) from Florida Atlantic University.
-His background includes experience in finance and budgeting, operations, communication, consensus building, and event planning.
+Upon completion of undergraduate graduate coursework, Mr. Tiller began working as an economic development research and market analyst, and has expanded his role to become an Economic Development Project Manager.
+He furthered his education by achieving a Master’s degree in Business Administration (MBA) from Florida Atlantic University and his background includes experience in finance and budgeting, operations, communication, consensus building, and event planning.